Welcome New People with Disabilities

 Full and meaningful participation in rituals, worship and faith community activities affirms belonging and is often an extension of one’s faith.
 People with disabilities in your community may be excluded from full participation in these activities but inclusion is almost always possible with some creative thinking and a plan for action.

 Inclusive thinking is an ongoing process that means learning new habits and behaviours.
 Ontario faith communities can be more welcoming to people with disabilities.
 Following is a brief description of what you can do.
-You can learn more about each step by following the “learn more” link or reading the Our Doors Are Open Guide
+You can learn more about each step by following the “learn more” link, viewing the Video Training, and reading the Our Doors Are Open Guide.

 Step 1: Form an Accessibility Committee

 A good way to make inclusion and accessibility a priority in your community is to form an accessibility committee (also called a “disability awareness committee” or an “inclusion committee”); this is a group of people in your faith community that looks after the needs of people with diverse abilities.
 Members of accessibility committees are the community’s champions for accessibility for people with disabilities.

 You can begin by recruiting people with disabilities for leadership roles within your community.
 Having people with lived experience of disability in leadership positions is critical for creating and supporting a more inclusive infrastructure.
 They will be able to give advice on accessibility and inclusion matters within your community based on their personal/professional knowledge, expertise, and experience.

 Although accessibility may seem like a practical issue, it is also a theological one.
 When a faith community has barriers to accessing its facilities, rituals, and practices, the community is making a statement about its beliefs and about who should be included.
 Identifying and removing barriers is a key step in the inclusion process.